ABB: 2010s

-In 2016, ABB was awarded a contract on the TANAP gas pipeline project in Turkey to deliver the telecommunications, security and control infrastructure to contribute to safe, secure, and reliable operation of the pipeline throughout its lifetime.
-The TANAP pipeline is the largest diameter and with 1,850 km length, the longest pipeline ever built in Turkey, crossing 20 districts and will bring Azerbaijan's natural gas through Georgia, Turkey and Greece into the rest of Europe.
-The $11 billion TANAP pipeline will interconnect with the South Caucasus Pipeline (SCP) at Turkey's border with Georgia and the Trans Adriatic Pipeline (TAP) at its border with Greece.

 On 6 July 2017, ABB announced it had completed its acquisition of Bernecker + Rainer Industrie-Elektronik (B&R), the largest independent provider of product and software-based open-architecture for industrial automation.

 Since 2018 ABB has been the title sponsor for the Formula E electric racing series.

 During January 2018, ABB became the title partner of the ABB FIA Formula E Championship, the world's first fully electric international FIA motorsport series.
 On 30 June 2018, the company completed its acquisition of GE Industrial Solutions, General Electric's global electrification business.

 On 17 December 2018, ABB announced it had agreed to sell 80.1% of its Power Grids business to Hitachi; the former Power Grids division thus became a part of the Hitachi Group and was rebranded to Hitachi Energy.
 During December 2022, it was confirmed that Hitachi had acquired the remaining 19.9% of the business.

 2020s

-March 2020 ABB announced the intent to purchase Cylon Controls Ltd. (Cylon).
-The acquisition enhanced ABB Electrification business’ position in the commercial buildings segment.
+In March 2020, ABB announced the intent to purchase Cylon Controls Ltd. (Cylon).
+The acquisition enhanced ABB Electrification business' position in the commercial buildings segment.

-March 2020, ABB announced that it had agreed to sell its solar inverter business to Italian solar inverter manufacturer Fimer; the transaction includes all of ABB's manufacturing and R&D sites in Finland, Italy and India, along with 800 employees across 26 countries.
+Also in March 2020, ABB announced that it had agreed to sell its solar inverter business to Italian solar inverter manufacturer Fimer; the transaction includes all of ABB's manufacturing and R&D sites in Finland, Italy and India, along with 800 employees across 26 countries.

-During mid-2021, ABB announced its involvement in the construction of the first permanent electric road that powers private vehicles and commercial vehicles such as trucks and buses.
+In November 2021, ABB completed the sale of its Mechanical Power Transmission business to RBC Bearings Inc. for $2.9 billion in cash.
+The sale was part of ABB's broader strategy to streamline its business and reduce its range of activities.

+In July 2022, the company announced the spinoff of its turbocharging business to shareholders.
+The spinoff was completed in October 2022 when the business was listed on the SIX Swiss Exchange under the new name of Accelleron.

 During December 2022, ABB opened a new 67,000 square metre robotics factory in Shanghai following a $150 million investment.

+In May 2023, ABB announced that it had completed the acquisition of Siemens' low-voltage NEMA motors business, with manufacturing operations in Guadalajara, Mexico.
+At the time, the business employed around 600 people and generated revenues of approximately $63 million in 2021.

 In June 2023, ABB agreed to acquire smart home automation provider Eve Systems.

 In September 2023, ABB announced it would partner with the Well Done Foundation to monitor methane and greenhouse gas emissions from orphaned wells in the United States.